Save 15% on your first auto-ship purchase. Enter SAVE15 at checkout.

 When do kittens first open their eyes?

 Their eyes will open when they are around two weeks old, and their ears will unfold as their canals open.
-However, it will take two months to develop those senses enough to resemble an adult cat's visual acuity and hearing.
+However, it will take two months for these senses to develop enough to resemble an adult cat's visual acuity and hearing.

 Reading time5 min